ismut1008/PS5-JAILBREAK-PINAS-SlopPoops-WebHost/README.md

 not jailbroken:
 ----------------

 - use dns: 62.210.38.117, open users guide(echo's host), select playstation 5 then enter "ps5jailbreakpinas2.netlify.app" on the address bar and hit "GO".
-Once jailbroken, install the media tab fpkg shortcut, then no need to go to users guide again.
+Once jailbroken, install the media tab fpkg shortcut, do a full cache, go offline, then no need to open users guide again.

 ----------------
 jailbroken: